 Many people who want to immigrate to another country first think of moving to the United States.
 It is a country which provides many opportunities for working and settling down.
 Its economic well-being attracts people from all corners of the world as visitors and potential immigrants.
 They are all asking themselves how to get a Green Card?

-The Green Card USA is basically a document which allows you to move permanently to the U.S and stay there.
-With the Green Card you can move to any state in the U.S, find jobs to work and earn income, as well as settle down with your family.
+The Green Card is a document which allows you to move permanently to the US and stay there.
+With the Green Card you can move to any state in the US, find jobs to work and earn income, as well as settle down with your family.

 There are different types of US Green Cards depending on your situation and how you will obtain it.
 There are basically four categories of Green Cards, each one with their separate visas and requirements:

 - Family sponsored Green Cards – this Green Card is given to you if you have close family in the US and you want to reunite with them.
 This type of Green Card is given only to immediate family, such as spouses, children, siblings, or parents of a US citizen or a US permanent resident.